N-stripping and recovery with ByoFlex®

 - Heated in a tube-in-tube heat exchanger to elevated temperatures.

-- Raised in pH with an alkaline agent or after an optional CO2-Stripping
+- Raised in pH with an alkaline agent (usually not applicable) or after an optional CO2-Stripping

 Or a combination of both.